ZanderOperator/open.RP/README.md

 # open.RP
-Open sourced server codes & files for upcoming open.mp modification of GTA San Andreas, written mostly in pawn and SQL, Written for over 8 years by dozen developers.
+Open sourced server codes & files for upcoming open.mp modification of GTA San Andreas, written mostly in pawn and SQL.

 ## Installation
 To take full advantage of developing experience, please download and install sampctl by Southclaws.